dwmson/weather-data-pipeline/README.md

 # Weather Data Pipeline

 ## Project Overview
-This project serves as an Extract-Transform-Load (ETL) data pipeline, designed to streamline the process of extracting real-time weather data from an external API, transforming this data by filtering out unwanted information, and loading the refined data into a structured database for efficient storage and retrieval.
+This project serves as an Extract-Transform-Load (ETL) data pipeline, designed to streamline the process of extracting near real-time weather data from an external API, transforming this data by filtering out unwanted information, and loading the refined data into a structured database for efficient storage and retrieval.
 This ETL pipeline focuses on optimizing data transfer, transformation, and storage, ensuring that the data is not only moved swiftly but is also stored in a format that enhances data quality and utility.

 ### How It Works
 * **Extract:** The first step involves connecting to the OpenWeatherMap API, where the pipeline extracts current weather data.
 This data includes various weather metrics such as temperature, humidity, wind speed, and other relevant atmospheric conditions.